C-H-Chien/Homotopy-Continuation-Tracker-on-GPU/README.md

 1. 2023.05.14 GPU-HC has a new release! <br />
 2. 2023.03.12 GPU-HC has now been used in solving generalized three-view relative pose problem.
 Checkout this [ICCV paper](https://openaccess.thecvf.com/content/ICCV2023/papers/Ding_Minimal_Solutions_to_Generalized_Three-View_Relative_Pose_Problem_ICCV_2023_paper.pdf) and [GitHub page](https://github.com/C-H-Chien/Three_View_Generalized_Camera). <br />
 3. 2024.05.29 Major change in the structure of GPU-HC.
 The GPU code is also optimized, which provides 1.3-6.0x speedup over the older version.
 This optimized version will become the second release. <br />
+4. 2024.06.14 GPU-HC has a second release!
+Faster in speed and more friendly to new users who aim to build their own GPU-HC solver. <br />

 ## :floppy_disk: What do we have in this repo?
 This repository primarily contains three folders: <br />